 I’m a PhD student at Columbia, advised by professor John Cunningham.
 My research interests include statistical machine learning, data mining, and bioinformatics.
-Prior to Columbia, I studied Mathematics at Oxford.
+Prior to Columbia, I studied Mathematics and Statistics at Oxford.

-I have built and maintain python and R implementations of CoDaCoRe, which can be found at py-codacore and R-codacore.
+I have built and maintain R and Python implementations of CoDaCoRe, which can be found at R-codacore and py-codacore.
 For any questions or comments related to these, please drop me a line at email@example.com.

 Preprints and Publications

 Elliott Gordon-Rodriguez, Sian Lee Kitt, John Cunningham.
-“Softmax Bottlenecks for Deep Variable Selection.”
+“Distilling the Knowledge in a Random Forest.”
 In preparation.

 Elliott Gordon-Rodriguez, Thom Quinn, and John Cunningham.
 “Learning Sparse Log-Ratios for High-Throughput Sequencing Data.” bioRxiv (Submitted). [paper]